RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 ChicagoRuby’s downtown sponsors are [Enova](http://enova.com) and [ThoughtWorks](http://thoughtworks.com).
 Each company provides space, WiFi, pizza, and beverages on a monthly basis.

-All of our sponsors have the opportunity to address our group at the beginning of the meeting.
-More important, by sponsoring ChicagoRuby over time, the company build trust amongst the membership.
+Sponsors get to address the group at the beginning of the meeting.
+More important, by sponsoring ChicagoRuby over time, a company can build trust within the membership.

 Sponsors get involved with user groups for two main reasons: To recruit developers, or to market products to developers.
 Everybody wins when sponsors get involved with user groups, financially or otherwise.